s-victor/TinyPedal/docs/customization.md

 Select `Anonymous` for unspecified player, which is equivalent to player index `-1` in JSON file.

 Click `Refresh` button to manually refresh player name list.

+## Fuel calculator
+**Fuel calculator can be accessed from `Tools` menu in main window.**

+On the left side is calculation panel, which handles fuel usage calculation and results display.

+Fuel value and unit symbol depend on `Fuel Unit` setting from `Units and symbols` config dialog, `L` = liter, `gal` = gallon.

+On the right side is fuel consumption history table, which lists `lap number`, `lap time`, `fuel consumption`, `remaining fuel` data from recent sessions.
+Invalid lap time or fuel consumption data is highlighted in red.

+Click `Reload` button to reload history table and automatically fill in last data to calculator.

+Select any `lap time` or `fuel consumption` values and click `Add selected data` button to send value to calculator.

+Select multiple values from same column and click `Add selected data` button to calculate average reading of selected values and send to calculator.

+    Lap time
+Set lap time in `minutes` : `seconds` : `milliseconds` format.

+    Capacity
+Set vehicle fuel tank capacity.

+    Consumption
+Set fuel consumption per lap.

+    Race minutes
+Set race length in minutes for time-based race.

+    Race laps
+Set race length in laps for lap-based race.
+Note, **MUST** set `Race minutes` to `0` in order to calculate fuel usage for lap-based race.

+    Formation laps
+Set number of formation laps.

+    Average pit seconds
+Set average pit stop time in seconds.

+    Total fuel
+Show total required fuel to finish race.

+    End stint fuel
+Show remaining fuel at the end of stint or race.

+    Pit stops
+Show total number of pit stops required to finish race.

+    One less pit
+Show fuel consumption in order to make one less pit stop.

+    Laps
+Show total laps can run according to `Total fuel` value.

+    Minutes
+Show total minutes can run according to `Total fuel` value.

 # Modules